• THE INCLUSION LIST

 • There were 8 Middle Eastern/North African nominees across all four acting categories.

 • The largest share of nominations for Middle Eastern/North African nominees was in the Best Documentary Film category.
-Twenty-seven percent of all nominations for Middle Eastern/North African artists occurred in this arena.
+Twenty-six percent of all nominations for Middle Eastern/North African artists occurred in this arena.

 Winners